pedroandreou/Gallery-of-Terror-Dreams/README.md

 [Click here to view the GIF with sound (to hear the sound, double-click the video)](https://gifs.com/embed/gallery-of-terror-dreams-79BM9O?muted=false)

-## :notebook_with_decorative_cover: Notes
-- Probs had to find a way to separate the requirements for each service as each image is built out of all the requirements :sleeping:

 ## :building_construction: Environment

 ### :house: You should create a virtualenv